 This Indian spiced butter is a great way of adding flavour to corn on the cob or other vegetables.
 The Indian spices and lime in the butter are sure to spice up the food at a summer barbecue!

-I knew I had to make the most of my hand picked corn and so decided to make a spiced compound butter.
-It really is such an easy way of making the corn come alive.
-The lime juice is absolutely delicious in it too as it goes so well with the spices.
+Serving the corn with a flavoured butter is such an easy way of making the corn come alive.
+The lime juice is absolutely delicious in the butter too as it goes so well with the spices.
 The Indian spices, lime and butter really do bring this sweetcorn to life.
+Why not try it on this air fried corn on the cob too?

 Can you adapt this spiced butter recipe?